Clinton proposes $250 monthly cap on prescription drug costs

 For more on the 2016 presidential race, see the Reuters blog, "Tales from the Trail" (here).

-(Additional reporting by Michele Gershberg and Sinead Carew in New York; Editing by Lisa Von Ahn and Cynthia Osterman)
+(Additional reporting by Michele Gershberg and Sinead Carew in New York, and Peter Cooney in Washington; Editing by Lisa Von Ahn and Cynthia Osterman)